 While working, the POWs stole as much food as they could as they worked.
 The prisoners stole food for themselves to supplement their meager rations.
 An average meal for the POWs was soybean and rice.
 The POWs carried 100-pound burlap sacks of soybeans.
 To get extra food, the POWs would tear holes into the bags and drop beans into their pockets.
 The pockets had holes to allow the beans to fall down their legs and settle in pouches around their ankles.
 This prevented the Japanese from finding them when they searched the POWs when they returned to camp.
 Since the Japanese saw the prisoners as slaves, they attempted to get them to unload bombs.
 The POWs went on strike instead of doing this.
 In an attempt to break the strike, the Japanese made the men stand at attention for 24 hours.
 The POWs realized that the Japanese were not going to give in, so they decided that they would unload the bombs, but attempt to damage them.
 They were able to do this since the Japanese were afraid to go near the bombs.
 They had no idea that the bombs were not armed.

 One guard, Yukinaga Kimura, would use a club, that looked like a baseball bat, to beat the POWs.
 He used it any time he believed a POW had disobeyed an order.
 Sometimes, he forced the POWs to drop their pants and beat them until they were black and blue and began to bleed.
-Most of the time, he beat them on the head and body and on one occasion broke a prisoner’s eardrum.
+Most of the time, he beat them on the head and body and one occasion broke a prisoner’s eardrum.
 One civilian member of the camp medical staff slapped POWs who reported themselves as being sick and unable to work.
 The beatings were so common that the POWs could not recall them all.
 One night during evening roll call it was raining and the guard left and went into a building.
 When he returned the POWs had gone into their barracks believing they had been dismissed.
 He made them go back outside and stand in the rain at attention for a half-hour.

 Once again, the Japanese misappropriated the Red Cross Boxes sent to the camp for the POWs for their personal use.
 Red Cross clothing and shoes were not given to the POWs.
 Red Cross food was seen by the POWs in the Japanese officers’ quarters.
 Instead, the POWs were issued Japanese summer uniforms and set fatigues to be worn while working in the mine.
 Some of the POWs still had their GI shoes, but most wore canvas shoes issued by the Japanese.
 Medicines sent to the camp were also misappropriated as well as food.

 In May 1945, 48 POWs were beaten by guards with fists and clubs, while in June 70 POWs were beaten with a garrison belt for no apparent reason.
 In another incident in June, the Japanese paymaster entered the mess hall while the POWs were eating.
-He made a comment about the food for no apparent reason and no one said anything back to him.
+He commented on the food for no apparent reason and no one said anything back to him.
 He took off his belt and hit the POWs sitting near where he was standing in their faces with the belt.
 By the time he finished, he had hit all 200 POWs in the mess hall.
 From there, he went to the barracks that housed Naval personnel and Marines and hit all 200 men inside with his belt.
 The welts from the beating could be seen on their faces for days afterward.

 On one occasion, American planes bombed the camp with incendiary bombs.
 The reason for this was that the Japanese had identified the camp as a factory.
 What kept the camp from burning down was that it was raining.
 After the air raid, the Japanese guards left the camp to look for their families because the town near the camp was destroyed in the air raid.
 On April 23, 1945, the camp was closed and the POWs were moved to Tsuroga Camp.